The Cornucopia of Fall!

 This program focuses on the different ways plants grow through life stages and survive to produce new offspring.
 Students will make discoveries on seed dispersal strategies and the concept that fruit is a seed container.
 Visitors will classify seeds collected from a forest and prairie.
-We revisit Native American traditions and celebration of the fall season while walking a real Indian trail and making a traditional folklore toy to bring home.
+We revisit Native American traditions and celebrations of the fall season while walking a real Indian trail and making a traditional folklore toy to bring home.
 All students get hands-on learning experience making cider using a traditional apple press.

 The Sugar Maple tree and history of maple sugaring is an important part of Wisconsin’s heritage.
 Through hands-on activities, students experience the arts and traditions of maple tree identification, tapping, collecting sap, and making syrup at the sugar house.
 Explore the Native American traditions and techniques for making maple sugar.
 Students will sample 100% pure maple syrup and will make their own sumac spile to take home.

 Walk the Old Indian Trail and experience the lives of the Potawatomi who lived in southeastern Wisconsin for centuries and traveled through Hawthorn Hollow’s grounds.
-Students learn how the Powatomi used the natural resources around them and prepared for the different seasons.
+Students learn how the Potawatomi used the natural resources around them and prepared for different seasons.
 Experience the natural cycles of abundance and decline that influenced their daily lives while investigating the cause of these natural processes and more.

-This program focuses on the Growing Healthy Garden and uses hands-on activities to explore food groups, how food turns into energy, the role of pollinators and connecting food with family and culture.
+This program focuses on the Growing Healthy Garden and uses hands-on activities to explore food groups, how food turns into energy, the role of pollinators, and connecting food with family and culture.

 Hawthorn Hollow is happy to collaborate with the Kenosha History Center to bring the One-Room School House Program to Kenosha 3rd grade classes during the spring and fall.